runabol/piper/README.md

 Piper is a miniature workflow engine written in Java and built on Spring Boot.

-# For god's sake, why another workflow engine?

-Many of the workflow engines that i've looked at, claim to be "light" and "simple" but expect you to master BPMN and their 500+ pages documentation just to get going.
-In this project I'm striving to deliver on these promises and allow developer to cut to the chase.

 # How it works?

 Piper works by executing a set of tasks defined as a YAML document.